 Best Toothpaste for Orthodontics

 You’ve worn braces for four years and you’re finally getting them off today.
 You’re excited to see your new smile but you’re also a little nervous.
 Will everything be okay?
 Will your smile look the way you’ve imagined it would?
 When the dentist takes them off, you notice your gums look red and your teeth have strange white spots.
-Your teeth aren’t crooked anymore but your smile isn’t exactly what you expected it to look like.
+Your teeth straight but your smile doesn’t look exactly like you thought it would.

 Orthodontics are amazing but they do come with some notable consequences.
-The day you get them taken off, your smile will be straight but years (or even months) of braces or bulky retainers can mean staining and gingivitis post-treatment.
+The day your dentist takes them off, your smile will be straight but years (or even months) of braces or bulky retainers can mean staining and gingivitis post-treatment.

 Orthodontists know that this isn’t necessarily the patient’s fault — it’s difficult to brush and floss around orthodontics.
 Braces hide a portion of your tooth’s surface and the fragile wires make flossing a challenge.
 Lots of patients give up on consistent brushing and flossing within the first month or so of their orthodontic treatment because they feel like their time and effort is wasted.
 No matter how diligent they are about brushing and flossing, their teeth still feel unclean.

 Getting orthodontics shouldn’t mean having to sacrifice your dental hygiene.
 No patient should get their braces off and see red, inflamed gums (a sign of gingivitis/early gum disease) or bad staining.
 If you’re thinking about going into orthodontics or if you already have braces or a permanent retainer that’s inhibiting your typical dental hygiene routine, there are a few different products you can try in order to achieve a cleaner, healthier smile.